rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 Hence, they have implemented the following:

-1. **Modular Consensus Framework**:
+**Modular Consensus Framework**:

-   - This framework forms the foundational architecture of the Virtual Protocol.
-It provides a comprehensive suite of tools and libraries essential for contributors in the Virtuals ecosystem.
-   - The framework's primary objective is to facilitate the construction, maintenance, governance, hosting, and utilization of VIRTUAL agents managed by the protocol.
-   - Its modular nature allows for transparency and composability, enabling stakeholders to tailor their interactions with the VIRTUAL agents according to their specific needs and objectives.
+The Virtual Protocol framework provides tools and libraries for building, managing, governing, hosting, and using VIRTUAL agents.
+Its modular design ensures transparency, flexibility, and customization for stakeholders to meet their specific needs.

-2. **Immutable Contribution Vault** (ICV):
+**Immutable Contribution Vault** (ICV):

-   - The protocol possesses all validated contributions, represented in the form of **Non-Fungible Tokens (NFTs)**, securely stored within the Immutable Contribution Vault (ICV).
+The protocol possesses all validated contributions, represented in the form of **Non-Fungible Tokens (NFTs)**, securely stored within the Immutable Contribution Vault (ICV).
 This collection of contribution NFTs is a testament to the collaborative efforts and intellectual contributions within the ecosystem.

 This diagram explains how Modular Consensus Framework works with Protocol and the components within each stack.